deltafront/CompanyB_Modules/Common/README.md

 ### ToStringUtils
 Provides custom representations of Iterables and Maps.

+### RunTimeUtils
+Provides a one-step utility for executing simple commands.

 ### Converter
 This class converts Strings representations into various supported datatypes.